Skip to content

 Lowers senescent cell burden; extends healthspan (mice) High-dose, intermittent fisetin reduced senescent-cell burden across multiple tissues in aged mice and improved several healthspan and lifespan metrics.
 Supports senolytic potential and pulsed-dosing rationale.
 Yousefzadeh et al., EBioMedicine, 2018 (Full text)

 Anti-inflammatory / antioxidant signaling Preclinical evidence shows fisetin increases glutathione, reduces inflammatory cytokines, and provides metabolic and neuroprotective benefits.
 Mechanistic signals align with its senolytic activity.
-Review context (PubMed search)
+Khan et al., 2013 – Fisetin: A Dietary Antioxidant for Health Promotion

 Study Topic Summary of Findings Reference